-One of the joys of my career has always been helping individuals and groups develop compelling, meaningful and guiding visions – the kind of visions that pull them excitedly into their future.
+One of the joys of my career has always been helping individuals and groups develop compelling, meaningful and guiding visions – the kind of visions that pull them excitedly into their future success.

 Most of the corporate visioning work I’ve done with executive teams has not included many women.
-No big surprise there, given that women are still struggling to penetrate the executive ranks.
+No big surprise there, given that women are still struggling to penetrate the executive ranks in larger numbers.
 As a result, it wasn’t until recently, working with women-owned businesses and senior women leaders, that I’ve had the privilege of experiencing how women envision the future differently than men.
-In the process, I was relieved to discover that – as a woman – I am not alone in having an expansive, positive and exciting vision of things are headed.
+In the process, I was relieved to discover that – as a woman – I am not alone in having an expansive, positive and exciting vision of where things are headed.

 What I learned in the process of working with women confirms the research I’ve read about how women are motivated by more success factors than men tend to be in their business interests.
 Specifically, while men are more apt to define success in business as the acquisition of money and power, women are interested – also – in impact beyond the bottom line.
 This has resulted in companies with women on their boards being more generous philanthropically and being 81% more motivated by how their contribution could create change when giving money to non-profits.
 My female clients also report viewing employee satisfaction and retention as key success metrics.